lmari/VIMonto/readme.md

 * relational properties other than subClassOf: how to deal with them?
 * should VIMRDF methods better return the reference to an entry as its subject or its term?
 * for a minimally serious development, an appropriate namespace will need to be chosen and a licence will need to be added
-* a third sample could be added exposing an API, for example through a [FastAPI](https://fastapi.tiangolo.com) server